 However, I contend that the practice itself, while well intentioned, is grounded in misconceptions that may, ultimately, undermine the learning that students need to perform well on standardized tests.
 Let’s explore these points further.

-Formative Assessment National Conference this summer.
+Formative Assessment National Conference.

 What is Test Prep?

 The practice of test prep in the U.S. has several distinguishing characteristics.

 - Students typically engage in exercises and worksheets that mimic the format of standardized tests.